mapproxy/mapproxy/doc/caches.rst

 Available options:

 ``keyspace``:
     Optional.
 Defaults to the name of the grid.
+If set only one grid is allowed for this cache.

 ``column_family``:
     Optional.
 Defaults to the name of the cache.